 Advocates can help you to create a safety plan such as the one found here (NCALL safety plan).
 Many older victims of abuse also benefit from individual or group counseling, emergency housing, and medical or legal advocacy.
-Please visit our Abuse in Later Life page for a list of services Alexandra House can provide.
+Please visit our Elder Abuse Services page for a list of services Alexandra House can provide.

 If you are concerned about an older adult who may be mistreated:

 Talk to the older adult.
-Tell them you are concerned for their safety and that you are there to help.
-Let them know that domestic violence, sexual abuse, and elder abuse do not stop without some sort of outside intervention.
+Tell them you are concerned for their safety and are there to help.
+Let them know that domestic violence, sexual abuse, and elder abuse do not stop without some outside intervention.
 Offer to accompany them to speak with an advocate at a domestic violence or sexual assault program or a social worker at an elder abuse agency.

 Call Alexandra House’s 24-hour Helpline at 763-780-2330 for additional information and support specific to your concerns.

 Do not do anything that further isolates, blames or discourages victims such as:

 - Telling the victim what to do (e.g., “you should leave immediately”)